 - 1. The Principal shall make a reasonable investigation of the facts and circumstances.
-Short-term suspension shall be imposed only after a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes. - 2.
-Prior to commencement of the short-term suspension, the student will be given oral or written notice of the charges against the student.
-The student will be advised of what he/she is accused of having done, an explanation of the evidence the authorities have, and an opportunity to explain his/her version of the facts.

-- 3. Within 24 hours or such additional time as is reasonably necessary following the suspension (not to exceed an additional 48 hours), the Principal will send a written statement to the student and the student's parent or guardian, describing the student's conduct, misconduct, or violation of the rule or standard and the reasons for the action taken.
+Short-term suspension shall be imposed only after a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes. - Prior to commencement of the short-term suspension, the student will be given oral or written notice of the charges against the student.
+The student will be advised of what he/she is accused of having done, an explanation of the evidence the authorities have, and an opportunity to explain his/her version of the facts. - 3.
+Within 24 hours or such additional time as is reasonably necessary following the suspension (Not to exceed an additional 48 hours), the Principal will send a written statement to the student and the student's parent or guardian, describing the student's conduct, misconduct, or violation of the rule or standard and the reasons for the action taken.
 An opportunity will be given to the student, and the student's parent or guardian, to have a conference with the Principal ordering the short-term suspension before or at the time the student returns to school.
 The Principal shall determine who, in addition to the parent or guardian, is to attend the conference. - 4.
-Students who are short-term suspended will be given the opportunity to complete classwork, including but not limited to examinations.
+Students who are short-term suspended will be given the opportunity to complete classwork, including but not limited to examinations, under the following conditions: Work must be turned in within one day of returning to school and will receive a maximum grade of 70%.

-Firearms
+Firearms.
 No student may bring, possess, handle or transmit a firearm on school grounds, in a school owned vehicle, or at a school activity or event off school grounds, except as permitted by this policy.